 Volunteering @ the APL is a great way to get involved with your community by making a difference and preparing for high school, college, the job market and beyond!
 Take a look at the positions below and see what looks good- or, if you have other suggestions as to how you can get involved @ the APL, email us!
 To be eligible for volunteering, youth must be currently in 7th-12th grade.

-Our teen volunteering program is currently full as of March 2017.
-Applications will begin to be accepted in May for Summer 2017 openings.
+Our teen volunteering program is currently full as of June 2017.
+Applications were accepted already for the summer and the program is now full.
+Check back in the fall!

 If you have any questions please email email@example.com!